aditidey-gif/Netflix-Content-Acquisition-Trends/README.md

 The number of unique directors peaked at 1,316 in 2019 — marking Netflix’s highest level of diversity in directorial talent.

 📌 Decline Post-2019
 After 2019, there is a visible decline in the number of unique directors added, with 2020 and 2021 showing fewer acquisitions.
-This could be due to strategic shifts, market saturation, or external factors like the pandemic affecting production and acquisitions.